Civil Law vs. Criminal Law: Breaking Down the Differences

 “In criminal law, you are the mercy of the court, even in a plea deal, as opposed to a typical civil settlement that is ordinarily outside judicial review,” Perry says.

 In civil cases, there’s much more latitude to find an acceptable solution for the parties involved—and that’s reflected in the number of cases that are actually resolved within court.
 A huge percentage of civil cases end in a settlement without ever making it to trial.

 Civil law vs. criminal law: Statute of limitations

 There can also be significant differences in the amount of time in which a prosecutor or plaintiff has after an incident to press charges or bring a claim against a defendant.
 These rules are intended to protect defendants from unreasonable demands.
 Think of it this way—if someone accused you of a crime that occurred 20 years ago, would you be able to provide evidence to the contrary after that much time has passed?

-Civil law and criminal law in the same case
+Can civil law and criminal law apply in the same case?

 Dive deep into law

 As you can see, when comparing civil law versus criminal law, there are several important distinctions that impact a legal team’s approach.
 If you love learning about the intricacies of the legal system, you might want to consider playing a role in the courtroom yourself.

 There’s a wide variety of legal professionals you can find in a courthouse setting—whether it’s paralegals, attorneys or the judges presiding over the daily docket.
 Our infographic “Order in the Court!
 A Visual Guide to Courthouse Jobs” can provide you with an excellent primer.

 1Merriam-Webster’s collegiate dictionary.
 Springfield, MA: Merriam-Webster Incorporated.